 As a business managing proprietary information, one of the biggest steps you can take to safeguard data and records is to educate the people who are interacting with it daily: your employees.
-You might have caught our previous blog and video with some easy steps to improve your information security, and one of those points was employee education.
+Check out our blog and video which include some easy steps to improve your information security.
+One of these points is employee education.
 It’s not just important for your employees to know that there is a policy, but they need to be familiar with what the policies are, why they are in place, and what to do if they suspect an information breach has occurred.

 Employees cannot be active on the front lines of information security if they do not know the policies you have put into place to help them.
 Ensuring that your employees are familiar with and know how to implement your policies will go a long way in helping to prevent future breaches.
 As you are educating your employees on these policies, it’s important to highlight items including:

 - Best practices for validating security of digital information transfers

 - How to secure paper records